area map calendar

 The legacy of Siegel and Shuster continues to thrive in The Land; Many travelers get an initial introduction at Cleveland Hopkins International Airport, which showcases memorabilia celebrating the character’s history.
 At the main branch of Cleveland Public Library in downtown Cleveland, visitors can see where creativity began at Siegel’s desk and check out a heroic Superman statue.

-The Siegel & Shuster Society, a nonprofit dedicated to preserving the creators’ legacy, is currently fundraising for a statue to be installed outside the Huntington Convention Center of Cleveland.
-In the meantime, visitors can stop by Jerry Siegel’s childhood home on Kimberly Avenue (a private home that features the Superman icon on its fence), pay respects at the former site of Joe Shuster’s house (now private property, fenced with decorative panels from the pages of Action Comics #1) and make a pilgrimage to a “Home of Superman” historical marker in Glenville.
+The Siegel & Shuster Society, a nonprofit dedicated to preserving the creators’ legacy, installed and unveiled a statue outside the Huntington Convention Center of Cleveland.
+Visitors can stop by Jerry Siegel’s childhood home on Kimberly Avenue (a private home that features the Superman icon on its fence), pay respects at the former site of Joe Shuster’s house (now private property, fenced with decorative panels from the pages of Action Comics #1) and make a pilgrimage to a “Home of Superman” historical marker in Glenville.

 Superman Sights in Cleveland